Lukas Aumayr

 • Blitz: Secure Multi-Hop Payments Without Two-Phase Commits

 Aumayr, L., Moreno-Sanchez, P., Kate, A., & Maffei, M. (2021, May 26).
 Blitz: Secure Multi-Hop Payments Without Two-Phase Commits [Conference Presentation].
-Theory and Practice of Blockchains, International.
+Theory and Practice of Blockchains, Unknown.

 Metadata